marcopeg/marcopeg.github.io/content/posts/2021/0413-speak-the-language-of-your-customer/speak-the-language-of-your-customer.md

 slug: "/2021/speak-the-language-of-your-customer"
 category: "Blog"
 tags:
-  - "javascript"
+  - "self help"
-  - "function"
+  - "communication"
-  - "const"
+  - "life"
-  - "array"
+  - "experience"
-description: "How to build an Event Sourcing system using one of the best data-store tools available to humankind: Postgres!"
+description: "This is part of a series of good lessons that my dad tried to give me when I was young.
+Of course, I didn't get it for the best part of my life.
+But it is better late than never, right?"
-image: "postgres.png"
+image: "happy-life.jpg"
 ---

 ![gasoline-burner](./media/gasoline-burner.png)